stutrek/scrollmonitor-hooks/README.md

 1. Create a ref
 2. Pass it to `const scrollState = useScrollState(ref)`
 3. Use the `scrollState` object to know the current scroll state.
+4. Pass the ref to the item you want to watch.

 ```javascript
 import { useScrollState } from 'scrollmonitor-hooks';